Central Bank Liquidity Framework

 How the framework transmits liquidity

-Liquidity enters the system at specific nodes, not everywhere at once.
+Liquidity enters the system at specific nodes rather than everywhere at once.
 When the central bank supplies reserves or conducts transactions with eligible counterparties, those balances appear first where the operation is executed.
 From there, liquidity is redistributed through payments, secured funding, unsecured borrowing, deposit flows, and balance-sheet adjustments.
 This is why the transmission of official liquidity depends not only on supply, but also on the channels through which banks and markets pass funding onward.

-The framework is therefore designed to make liquidity circulation possible under changing conditions, not to guarantee perfectly even access at every point in the system.
+The framework is built to keep liquidity circulating under changing conditions, not to guarantee perfectly even access at every point in the system.
 In normal markets, redistribution often happens through private intermediation with limited visible strain.
 Under tighter or more fragmented conditions, the framework has to do more of the stabilizing work directly, and the importance of tools such as quantitative easing or balance-sheet expansion becomes more visible.

 How the framework changes across market conditions

 The same framework can behave differently depending on whether markets are calm or under stress.
 In normal conditions, it mainly supports rate implementation, settlement continuity, and routine reserve distribution.
 In stressed conditions, it becomes a backstop for impaired market transmission.
-That does not mean the framework turns into a different regime.
-It means the same structure is used more actively when private channels become less reliable, confidence deteriorates, or funding becomes harder to redistribute.
+The operating structure stays the same, but it is used more actively when private channels become less reliable, confidence deteriorates, or funding becomes harder to redistribute.

-This difference is important because not all tools operate through the same transmission path.
-Asset purchases associated with quantitative tightening or balance-sheet contraction affect liquidity conditions differently from standing lending access or short-term reserve injections.
-A framework perspective helps separate these channels instead of collapsing them into a generic idea of “more” or “less” liquidity.
+Different tools also affect liquidity through different channels.
+Balance-sheet contraction associated with quantitative tightening changes liquidity conditions differently from standing lending access or short-term reserve injections.
+Looking at the framework as a whole helps separate these channels instead of reducing them to a generic idea of more or less liquidity.

 Why segmentation matters inside the framework